argami/vending-machine/README.md

 - [ ] Refactoring Coin/CoinSet from CoinManager
 - [ ] To avoid floating issues move all calculations to cents and denominations to string
 - [ ] Create exceptions classes and set a logic number system
+- [ ] Should Change Coin to somethning like Currency (maybe is not the best name for it?) to be more flexible in case of adding bank notes
+- [ ] update readme and try Ds\* pollyfills in case of not be posible to install the extension (https://github.com/php-ds)

 - [ ] Cleaning test